Loping151/GePE/readme_old.md

 6. use a base embedding for word2vec, reach 0.598

 ### Key info to confirm
-- The ogbn-arxiv dataset is a directed graph, each directed edge indicates that one paper cites another one.

-Each paper comes with a 128-dimensional feature vector obtained by averaging the embeddings of the words obtained by running the skip-gram model over the MAG corpus.

-- MAG is dead now.

-- The task is to predict the 40 subject areas of arXiv CS papers, e.g., cs.AI, cs.LG, and cs.OS.

-- Split: train: until 2017, validate: in 2018, and test: since 2019.
-For us, it doesn't matter since full label is given.

 - Benchmark: https://paperswithcode.com/sota/node-property-prediction-on-ogbn-arxiv

-### how to read the code

-**If a function starts with '_', you don't need to pay much attention to it.**

-not finished. ask me.

 ### file organize